Penguor/PenguorDocs/docs/Language_Specification/Data_Types/Custom_Data_Types.md

 # Custom Data Types

+!!! warning
-> :warning: This is a very early draft (almost a year old) and it's not reflecting the current state of Penguor.
+    This is a very early draft (almost a year old) and it's not reflecting the current state of Penguor.

 Penguor provides a way of creating own data types depending on your needs.

 ## Defining data types

 A data type is defined in a regular Penguor Source File (.pgr).
 The basic syntax for a simple data type is:

-> :warning: not updated in a while

 ```Penguor
 type name < group